Pacific Oral & Maxillofacial Surgery Center

-Oral and Maxillofacial Surgery located in Oakland, CA & San Francisco, CA. An estimated 53,000 Americans will be diagnosed with oral cancer in 2020, but this is just one of many oral pathologies that put your health at risk.
-At Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California, Brandon Kang provides expert oral pathology services, diagnosing and treating diseases before they cause problems.
+Oral and Maxillofacial Surgery located in Oakland, CA. An estimated 53,000 Americans will be diagnosed with oral cancer in 2020, but this is just one of many oral pathologies that put your health at risk.
+At Pacific Oral & Maxillofacial Surgery Center in Oakland, California, Brandon Kang provides expert oral pathology services, diagnosing and treating diseases before they cause problems.
 Call Pacific Oral & Maxillofacial Surgery Center today or schedule a consultation online for expert oral pathology services.

 Oral pathology is the dental specialty that focuses on diagnosing and treating diseases that affect your mouth, including your teeth, gums, jaw, and salivary glands.
 At Pacific Oral & Maxillofacial Surgery Center, the team offers state-of-the-art, in-office diagnostics, and treatment.

 For example, they offer in-office biopsies and partner with the University of the Pacific pathology department for analysis.
 They also provide in-office surgical procedures and general anesthesia, which helps you to avoid hospitalization for relatively minor tests and procedures.

 What are some of the common types of oral pathology?

 Some of the common types of oral diseases include: